 Their cultural and iconic status is unprecedented and their prevalence in modern gaming rivals that of zombies' and space marines'.
-Their common occurrence in both world culture and gaming alike is a product of their symoblic power.
-The traditions and beliefs of people across the planet culminate into the image of the legendary dragon.
-An incredible creature that represents everything we fear and everything we respect.
+Their common occurrence in both world culture and gaming alike is a product of their symbolic power.
+They're incredible creatures that represent everything we fear and everything we respect.

 I know I could go on and on and explain the cultural significance of dragons throughout gaming history in an article ten times longer than this list.
 But...
 I will save that for another blog and perhaps another episode of the Game Over-thinker should he ever develop the time or the interest.